 8. The Queen Mary, Long Beach, California

 Time Magazine has listed the Queen Mary as one of the most haunted locations in the US, and she lives up to her reputation.
 This haunted ocean liner contains numerous ghosts, including ghostly children playing by the pool where they were said to have drowned, and the spirit of a sailor crushed to death by a door - or was it murder?
-Psychics have reported many spirits on the ship, and the Queen Mary offers ghost hunters a unique experience aboard a floating hotel where evening tours guide visitors throughout the ship in search of the next world.
+Psychics have reported many spirits on the ship, and the Queen Mary offers ghost hunters a unique experience aboard a floating hotel where evening tours guide visitors throughout the ship in search of a haunted encounter.
+You'll find the Queen Mary at 1126 Queens Highway in Long Beach.

 10. Bachelor's Grove Cemetery, Chicago, Illinois

-Over one hundred documented reports of ghost sightings make Bachelor's Grove Cemetery one of the most haunted cemeteries in the country, and Prairie Ghosts lists it as one of America's most haunted places.
+Over one hundred documented reports of ghost sightings make Bachelor's Grove Cemetery one of the most haunted cemeteries in the United States, and Prairie Ghosts lists it as one of America's most scary haunted places.
 The forested area near the suburb of Midlothian, outside of Chicago contains a small cemetery where many people witness glowing balls of light hovering over the area.
 Chicago Hauntings offers private ghost tours that may include the cemetery, as well as other famous Chicago haunts.
+The cemetery is located at 5900 W Midlothian Turnpike in Midlothian.

 It's hard to stick to just ten!
-Here are a few more haunted locations you're sure to enjoy.
+Here are more of the most terrifying haunted places in the U.S.

 Saratoga Battlefield, Stillwater, New York